turbulencelyon/4d-ptv/Documentation/source/Matching.rst

 Usage
 ~~~~~

-The documentation of the script can be obtained with ``./stm.py -h``.
-It gives:
+The documentation of the script can be obtained with ``./stm.py -h``, which
+gives:

 .. code-block::